Image credit: PxHere

 It’s surprisingly common for sellers (even modern online sellers) to start thinking of purchases as simple matters of exchanged value.
 To them, it’s extremely straightward and utilitarian: if you’re offered something you’d like at a price you’re willing to pay, then you go ahead and pay it.

 And if that were true, then the only key to success would be having the best products, the best prices, or both — but it isn’t.
 The reality is far trickier than that.
 You can manage to offer someone the right product at the right price, yet still fail to reach a conversion.

 So what’s the secret to winning new customers and bringing them back?
 User experience (or UX), meaning what it’s like to use your store.
-But don’t take my word for it — allow me to explain why it’s essential that you invest in the UX for your online store:
+But don’t take my word for it — allow me to explain why it’s essential that you invest in the UX or a User-Centered Design for your online store:

 There’s no shortage of viable alternatives

 Choose one of your products at random, and answer this question: how many ecommerce retailers sell either that specific product or one sufficiently like it to be a decent substitute?
 Barring an unlikely exception, there are numerous other sites waiting to complete the orders that you can’t — and even a slight UX issue can be enough to drive someone away.